justgook/vinyl/admin/README.md

 ## Workflow Tips

+### Adding a New Record with Discogs Widget (RECOMMENDED)

+The custom Discogs widget auto-fills all record data from Discogs:

+1. **First time setup**:
+   - Get a Discogs API token from https://www.discogs.com/settings/developers
+   - Click "Generate new token" and copy it

+2. **Import a record**:
+   - Click "New Vinyl Records"
+   - Find the "🔍 Import from Discogs" field at the top
+   - Enter your API token when prompted (stored in localStorage)
+   - Search by catalog number (e.g., `SHVL804`) OR album/artist name
+   - Select the correct release from search results
+   - **All fields auto-populate!** ✨

+3. **Manual adjustments**:
+   - Assign a unique 3-digit Record ID
+   - Verify/adjust Condition (defaults to "Near Mint")
+   - Review tracklist for accuracy
+   - Save!

-### Adding a New Record
+### Adding a New Record Manually

+If you prefer manual entry or can't find a record on Discogs:

 1. Click "New Vinyl Records"
+2. Skip the Discogs widget field
-2. Enter basic info: ID, catalog number, artist, album, year
+3. Enter basic info: ID, catalog number, artist, album, year
-3. Upload cover image
+4. Upload cover image
-4. Add genres and label
+5. Add genres and label
-5. Select condition
+6. Select condition
-6. Add tracklist for each side
+7. Add tracklist for each side
-7. Save!
+8. Save!

+### What the Discogs Widget Auto-Fills

+- ✅ Catalog Number
+- ✅ Record Label
+- ✅ Artists (array)
+- ✅ Album Title
+- ✅ Release Year
+- ✅ Genres (array)
+- ✅ Format
+- ✅ Album Cover Image URL
+- ✅ Complete Tracklist (sides + tracks with durations)
+- ✅ Discogs Release ID (for reference)

 ### Bulk Operations